louis-pvs/plaincraft/playbook/patterns/scripts-first-lifecycle-rollback.md

 - Always capture new dry-run logs in the status note; rollback without evidence is treated as manual intervention.
 - Use the same commands that moved the lifecycle forward to reverse it—never edit the Project card directly.
 - If release notes already shipped, append a new `_tmp/` entry that references the rollback and rerun `pnpm changelog` so the history records the change.
+- Re-run `pnpm guardrails` after each corrective commit; merging with failing scopes is not permitted even during rollback.

 ## Links